Sherbieny/chatbotto_browser/README.md

 - Navigate to the home page to interact with the chatbot.
 Go to the admin page to configure application settings.
 - First time usage:
+  - On initial usage, the `indexedDB` is empty, the sample data files will be loaded and saved automatically.
+  - These data files can be changed from admin page.
-  - Go to the admin page and click on the `QA` button to upload a QA file.
-The file should be in JSON/CSV format and should follow the same structure as in the `qa_data` file in `sample_data` directory.
+    - Navigate to the admin page and click the `QA` button to upload the QA file.
+The file should be in JSON/CSV format and should follow the same structure as the `qa_data` file in the `sample_data` directory.
-  - Click on the `BCCWJ` button to upload a BCCWJ file.
-The file should be in JSON/CSV format and should follow the same structure as in the `weights` file in `sample_data` directory.
+    - Click the `BCCWJ` button to upload the BCCWJ file.
+The file should be in JSON/CSV format and should follow the same structure as the `weights` file in the `sample_data` directory.
-- After uploading the necessary files, reload the page to see the BCCWJ weights in the data table.
-The weights can be edited in the data table and saved to IndexedDB.
+- After uploading the necessary files, the relevant data will be loaded into the data table. and the suggestions list shall be populated with the new QA data.

 ## Tools and Technologies